rgolang/rgo/DOCUMENTATION.md

 ```
 Labelling is purposefully only available for values that are present at compile time, this includes function parameters because their type is declared at compile time.

+Do not confuse this with variable assignation `=` in other languages, `:` is a compile time operation.

 ### `(){}`

 Functions look like `(){}` or `{}`, where the parameters go inside `()` and the body (inside `{}`) contains a list of newline or comma separated statements.